HSA-eligible | Cancel Anytime

 * In ON, users can elect for an in-clinic draw.
 In other provinces, an at-home blood draw, which involves a mobile phlebotomist visiting your home or office, is the only collection method available ($100 additional fee).

-Enhanced Biomarker Testing Every 6 Months: 50+ Biomarkers | 2 Samples (including heart, metabolic, kidney, bone, liver, bone, & blood)
+Enhanced Biomarker Testing Every 6 Months: 50+ Biomarkers | 2 Samples (including heart, metabolic, kidney, bone, liver, bone, & blood - see breakdown by plan)

 Advanced Fitness & Body Composition Analysis (incl.
 VO2 Max, DEXA Scan)